12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 Mooncakes from Crystal Jade, Singapore

 More artful creations abound in these agar-agar/gelatin lookalikes.
-They come in four tempting flavors:
+They come in four tempting flavours:

 To please the coffee fanatics amongst you, there is a snowskin mooncake with coffee and black sesame paste. ($32 for 8)